Top Security Vulnerabilities in Financial Technology

 Mobile applications serve as the primary interface for most fintech customers, but mobile environments present unique security challenges.
 Insecure data storage on devices can expose sensitive information if phones are lost, stolen, or compromised by malware.

 Weak encryption implementations may use deprecated algorithms, inadequate key management, or fail to protect data during transmission.
-Reverse engineering of mobile applications can reveal API endpoints, authentication mechanisms, business logic, or hardcoded secrets that attackers exploit.
+Reverse engineering of mobile applications can reveal API endpoints, authentication mechanisms, business logic, or hardcoded secrets.

-Any fintech company that stores, processes, or transmits payment card data must comply with the Payment Card Industry Data Security Standard (PCI-DSS).
+Any fintech company that stores, processes, or transmits payment card data must comply with the Payment Card Industry Data Security Standard.
 Compliance requirements vary based on transaction volume, with four merchant levels determining assessment obligations.

 PCI-DSS mandates secure network architecture, including firewalls, network segmentation, and encryption of cardholder data transmitted across public networks.
-Organizations must protect cardholder data through encryption at rest, tokenization where appropriate, and strict retention policies limiting storage duration.
+Organizations must protect cardholder data through encryption at rest, tokenization where appropriate, and strict retention policies.

 Access controls require unique IDs for all users, restriction of access based on business need-to-know, and physical security for systems storing cardholder data.
 Regular monitoring and testing includes vulnerability scanning, penetration testing, file integrity monitoring, and log review.

 Many fintech companies minimize PCI scope by using tokenization services or outsourcing payment processing to PCI-compliant providers.
-However, this doesn't eliminate all PCI requirements—organizations must still secure any systems that touch cardholder data, even if only passing it to processors.
+However, organizations must still secure any systems that touch cardholder data, even if only passing it to processors.

-SOC 2 (Service Organization Control 2) certification has become the de facto security standard for fintech companies serving business customers or seeking enterprise partnerships.
-SOC 2 Type II reports demonstrate security controls over a period (typically 6-12 months) rather than just at a point in time.
+SOC 2 Type II certification has become the de facto security standard for fintech companies serving business customers or seeking enterprise partnerships.
+SOC 2 Type II reports demonstrate security controls over a period of 6-12 months rather than just at a point in time.

 The security Trust Service Criteria requires controls around logical and physical access, system operations, change management, and risk mitigation.
 Organizations must implement formal security policies, access control procedures, vulnerability management programs, and incident response capabilities.